Schömberg, Zollernalbkreis: History

-Until 1805, the towns of Schömberg and Schörzingen were possessions of the County of Hohenberg.
+Until 1805, the towns of Schömberg and Schörzingen were in possession of the County of Hohenberg.
 As part of the process of German mediatization, the two towns were awarded to the Kingdom of Württemberg, whose government assigned them in 1810 to Oberamt Rottweil.
 The towns were reassigned to Landkreis Balingen in 1938.
 In the 1950s and 1960s, Schömberg enjoyed a period of growth to the south, east, and west.
 The 1973 Baden-Württemberg district reform merged the district of Balingen into the newly created Zollernalb district in January.
 The next month, on 1 February, Schömberg and Schörzingen merged into a single municipality.
 There was further urban growth in the 1980s, when a gap between some industrial parks to the south was closed with the construction of additional commercial zones.

 Geography

 The township (Stadt) of Schömberg is located in Zollernalbkreis, a district of the German state of Baden-Württemberg.
 It is physically located in the foothills of the Swabian Jura, specifically in the Upper Swabian Jura.
 The main watercourse in the municipal area is the Schlichem, whose deeply-cut valley forms part of the northern municipal border.
 The Schlichem is also the location of the lowest elevation above sea level in Schömberg at 640 m Normalnull (NN).
 The highest elevation, 998 m NN, is found at the top of the Plettenberg, in the east.

 The Federally-protected Plettenkeller and Schwarzenbach nature reserves are partially located within Schömberg's municipal area.